 curve_fit(season, dam, exceedance)

-Performs an Ordinary Least Squares (OLS) regression to model the relationship between watershed size and flow exceedance probability for a specific dam and season.
+Performs an ordinary least squares (OLS) regression to model the relationship between watershed size and flow exceedance probability for a specific dam and season.
 This method uses the statsmodels library to fit the model and provides a summary of the regression results.

+Parameters include:

-Parameters: - season (str): The season for which the analysis is conducted (e.g., ‘Spring’). - dam (str): The identifier for the dam of interest, corresponding to entries in the NID_to_gage DataFrame.
+season (str) - the season for which the analysis is conducted (e.g., ‘Spring’).

+dam (str) - the identifier for the dam of interest, corresponding to entries in the NID_to_gage DataFrame.

-exceedance (str): Specifies the exceedance threshold being modeled (e.g., ‘exc_90’ for the 90th percentile exceedance flow).
+exceedance (str) - specifies the exceedance threshold being modeled (e.g., ‘exc_90’ for the 90th percentile exceedance flow).

 The function retrieves the relevant dam data, filters the exceedance DataFrame for the specified season and exceedance threshold, and extracts the drainage area and flow data for regression analysis.